Testing of Deep Reinforcement Learning Agents with Surrogate Models: Introduction

 On the other hand, the \textit{interactions} of the DRL agent with the environment during training provide clues about the weaknesses of the DRL agent that results from the training process.
 The intuition is that training failures are representative of \textit{critical} environment configurations even for the DRL agent once it has been trained, and could be used as guidance for the generation of new environment configurations that will likely challenge it.

-Our approach, implemented in a tool called \tool, considers the interaction data produced during the DRL training process as a labeled dataset to train a surrogate model --- i.e., a classifier --- on failure and non-failure environment configurations.
-Then, \tool uses such surrogate model as a proxy for the execution of the DRL agent in an environment with a newly generated configuration.
-In particular, \tool uses a search-based approach to maximize the failure prediction for an environment configuration given by the surrogate model.
-Moreover, \tool uses a mutation operator guided by saliency-based input attribution~\cite{saliency-paper}, in order to identify mutations that have the maximum influence on the failure prediction.
-In this way, the DRL agent under test is executed only on the most promising environment configurations, i.e., those with the highest failure predictions, hence saving computation time while maximizing failure exposures.
+Our approach, implemented in a tool called \tool, considers the interaction data produced during the DRL training process as a labeled dataset to train a surrogate model --- i.e., a classifier --- on failure and non-failure (i.e., pass) environment configurations.
+Then, \tool uses such surrogate model as a proxy for the execution of the DRL agent in an environment with a newly generated configuration. \tool uses a search-based approach to maximize the failure prediction for an environment configuration given by the surrogate model, instead of random search~\cite{uesato-adversarial}.
+Indeed, random search needs to generate a large set of environment configurations in order to be effective, which makes it computationally expensive.
+On the other hand, \tool uses a mutation operator guided by saliency-based input attribution~\cite{saliency-paper} to identify mutations that have the maximum influence on the failure prediction.
+This way, \tool turns a non-promising environment configuration into a critical one for the DRL agent under test, making the search more efficient. \tool executes the DRL agent under test only on the most promising environment configurations, i.e., those with the highest failure predictions, hence saving computation time while maximizing failure exposures.

 Our paper makes the following contributions:

 \headcolumn{1) Failure Search with Surrogate Models} in this paper we propose an approach that makes use of a surrogate model of the environment to guide failure search while automatically generating environment configurations for a DRL agent.
 In particular, we train a classifier on the training interaction data and use its output as a fitness function to maximize the failure prediction of a given environment configuration.
 Moreover, we use the saliency method to efficiently identify the most critical mutations for the given environment configurations.